-- Rewards given at the end of each term for 99% and 100% attendance - All children at 99%+ to be given additional play at the end of each term
+• Rewards given at the end of each term for 99% and 100% attendance

 End of Year

 - Attendance reward event for pupils who have achieved attendance 100% and 99% attendance. - Attendance certificates for 100% attendance - Pin badges awarded at the end of the academic year for 100% attendance.